 - Write an acrostic poem about the book using the letters in the title of the book or the name of a character or author.

 - Draw a classroom mural depicting a major scene(s) from the book.

 - After reading an informational book, make a scrapbook about the topics.

-These ideas were adapted from the November!
-Idea Book by Karen Sevaly, © Teacher Friend, a Scholastic Company, and the Scholastic Teacher Plan Book by Bill Singer and Tonya Ward Singer, © 2005, published by Scholastic.
+These ideas were adapted from November!
+Idea Book by Karen Sevaly (© Teacher Friend, a Scholastic Company) and The Scholastic Teacher Plan Book by Bill Singer and Tonya Ward Singer (© 2005, Scholastic).